vabal/vabal/README.md

 It follows the Unix philosophy and its power comes from composition with other programs.

 In fact, `vabal configure` is just a shortcut for:
-> vabal | xargs -r cabal new-configure
+> vabal | xargs -r cabal v2-configure

 (*) Remark:
 > The `-r` flag you see is only available in the GNU version of `xargs`.
 It makes xargs fail if its input is empty,